warlock-labs/electrologica/README.md

 - **AtomicSemaphore**: An extremely low-latency semaphore optimized for high-contention scenarios, particularly useful in nested parallelism contexts.
-- Designed to manage congestion in graph traversal algorithms with high-degree nodes.
+- Designed to manage congestion in parallel data structure updates.
 - Optimized for scenarios involving frequent updates to shared data structures.

 ## Use Cases